nicolaslouge/nicolaslougecom/content/project/2009-stop-the-noise-electronic-music-blog/index.md

 The site grew exponentially but the amount of work did too.
 After school, from 6PM to midnight, Stop The Noise (or STN) was the only thing I worked on.
 Including weekends and holidays.

-In 2011, a Googler played a video that I uploaded on Youtube (a track from Tron Legacy) as a countdown a few minutes before launching Google+.
+In 2011, a Googler played a video that I uploaded on YouTube (a track from Tron Legacy) as a countdown a few minutes before launching Google+.
 In 2014, a bit more than 6 months after I got my master's, I moved to Paris to work at Renault/Nissan as Junior Project Manager and had no longer the time to maintain the site.

 Today, the website is still online and it might make a come back someday.